No-Fail Perennials for the Midwest

 Perennial Hibiscus

-This has to be one of the boldest plants in the garden.
-Offering flowers all summer long in shades of red, pink, and white, individual blooms can be as much as 12 inches across and keep on coming all the way through fall.
+This has to be one of the boldest low-maintenace perennials in the garden.
+Hardy hibiscus offers flowers all summer long in shades of red, pink, and white.
+Individual blooms can grow to be as much as 12 inches across and will continue to bloom through fall.
+Some varietals are more shrub-like, while others can grow as tall as small trees.

 Plant Name: Hibiscus moscheutos